Municipal/County Application & Information

-The Policy Center places talented Maine undergraduate and graduate students in temporary paid positions in Maine municipal governments.
-An important benefit to town/city governments is that the Policy Center performs the recruitment and selection processes and has access to an extensive applicant pool, last year receiving more than 200 student applications for summer internships.
+The Policy Center places talented Maine undergraduate and graduate students in temporary paid positions in Maine municipal and county governments.
+An important benefit to town/city governments is that the Policy Center performs the recruitment and selection processes and has access to an extensive applicant pool, last year receiving 150 student applications for summer internships.

 Policy Center staff will work with municipal officials in developing the position descriptions to help ensure appropriate intern placements.
 To get qualified applicants for your location, we need to inform students that a position is being offered in your area before they apply.
-The earlier in the process you can contact us, the better chance we have of recruiting a student for your location.
+The earlier you can contact us, the better chance we have of recruiting a student for your location.

-The 2019 Maine Government Summer Internship Program runs May 28 through August 16 for a total of 12 weeks.
-The program begins with an opening day meeting for all and includes a mid-summer educational component in which interns attend a one-day seminar in Augusta.
-The Program concludes with a reception during which interns are awarded a certificate of completion by the Governor or his designee.
+The 2024 Maine Government Summer Internship Program runs May 28 through August 16 for a total of 12 weeks.
+The program begins with an opening day meeting for all and includes a mid-summer educational component for students which may be remote or in-person.
+The program concludes with a reception during which interns and supervisors are recognized by the Governor or her designee.

-Municipal governments will be responsible for employing interns, including wages (2023 wages will be at least $15.00/hr. for a maximum 480 paid hours for the 12 weeks), and all locally appropriate federal and state withholdings.
-Interns are considered temporary, unclassified employees and are not paid for holidays or other non-work time.
+Municipal governments will be responsible for employing interns, including wages (2023 wages will be at least $15.00/hr. for 480 paid hours for the 12 weeks), and all locally appropriate federal and state withholdings.
+Interns are considered temporary, unclassified employees and are typically not paid for holidays or other non-work time.
 In addition to wages and benefits, participating agencies pay a fee of $250 per intern to the Margaret Chase Smith Policy Center to defray a portion of the Center’s administrative costs.

 For Municipal Supervisors: